Scattering Amplitudes from Multivariate Polynomial Division: Introduction

 In this work, we show that the shape of the residues is uniquely determined by the on-shell conditions alone, without any additional constraint.
 We derive a simple {\it integrand recurrence relation} that generates the required multi-particle pole decomposition for arbitrary amplitudes, independently of the number of loops.

 The algorithm treats the numerator and the denominators of any Feynman integrand, as multivariate polynomials in the components of the loop variables.
-It uses both the {\it weak Nullstellensatz theorem} \cite{Cox2} and the {\it multivariate polynomial division} modulo appropriate Gr\"obner basis~\cite{buch1, Cox1, Cox2, sturmfels}.
+The properties of multivariate polynomials have been extensively studied in the mathematical literature, see {\it e.g.}~\cite{buch1,Cox1,Cox2,moller,rouillier,sturmfels,verschelde}.
+The method uses both the {\it weak Nullstellensatz theorem} and the {\it multivariate polynomial division} modulo appropriate Gr\"obner basis~\cite{buch1}.
 In the context of the integrand reduction, univariate polynomial division has been already introduced in \cite{Mastrolia:2012bu} to improve the decomposition of one-loop scattering amplitudes.

-The algorithm, which is described in Section II, relies on general properties of the loop integrand: \begin{itemize} \item When the number $n$ of denominators is larger than the total number of the components of the loop momenta, the {\it weak Nullstellensatz theorem} \cite{Cox2} yields the trivial reduction of an $n$-denominator integrand in terms integrands with $(n-1)$ denominators. \item When $n$ is equal or less than the total number of components of the loop momenta, we divide the numerator modulo the Gr\"obner basis of the $n$-ple cut, namely modulo a set of polynomial vanishing on the same on-shell solutions as the cut denominators.
+The algorithm, which is described in Section II, relies on general properties of the loop integrand: \begin{itemize} \item When the number $n$ of denominators is larger than the total number of the components of the loop momenta, the {\it weak Nullstellensatz theorem} yields the trivial reduction of an $n$-denominator integrand in terms of integrands with $(n-1)$ denominators. \item When $n$ is equal or less than the total number of components of the loop momenta, we divide the numerator modulo the Gr\"obner basis of the $n$-ple cut, namely modulo a set of polynomials vanishing on the same on-shell solutions as the cut denominators.
 The {\it remainder} of the division is the {\it residue} of the $n$-ple cut.
 The {\it quotients} generate integrands with $(n-1)$ denominators which should undergo the same decomposition. \item By iterating this procedure, we extract the polynomial forms of {\it all} residues.
 The algorithm will stop when all cuts are exhausted, and no denominator is left, leaving us with the integrand reduction formula. \end{itemize}

 In Section III we apply the algorithm to a generic one-loop integrand, reproducing the $d$-dimensional integrand decomposition formula \cite{Ossola:2006us,Ellis:2007br,Giele:2008ve,Ellis:2008ir}.